abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 contact, visual objects, everything to do with the process of vision---and the same with the processes of hearing, smelling, tasting, touching, and mental activities---they're all burning with passion, aversion, and delusion.
-He then says, "*Evaṁ passaṁ bhikkhave sutva ariyasāvako cakkusmim'pi nibindati---*Seeing thus, the wise, noble disciple becomes dispassionate toward the eye, toward visual objects, toward eye consciousness, toward eye contact, and the feeling that
+He then says, "*Evaṃ passaṃ bhikkhave sutva ariyasāvako cakkusmim'pi nibindati---*Seeing thus, the wise, noble disciple becomes dispassionate toward the eye, toward visual objects, toward eye consciousness, toward eye contact, and the feeling that